 CRNA pathway

-The CRNA path from telemetry: telemetry → ICU (typically 1–3 years required) → MSN/DNP CRNA program (28–36 months) → independent anesthesia practice.
-The ICU step is essential — CRNA programs require critical care experience, not telemetry experience specifically.
+The CRNA path from telemetry: telemetry → ICU (typically 1–3 years required) → doctoral CRNA program (36 months or longer, the COA accreditation minimum being 36) → independent anesthesia practice.
+The ICU step is essential – CRNA programs require critical care experience, not telemetry experience specifically.

 See the cardiac cath lab nurse guide for the procedural specialty advancement route.